 Gangtok city is on a hillside.
 Surrounding areas including hills have several interesting places to visit.
 You require a cab to visit these tourist attractions, as the public transport is poor.
 Following are a list of tourist attractions near Gangtok.

 It is a relatively small waterfall en route to Banjhakri Falls.
 About 3-4 km’s from the city Bakthang waterfalls is on the main road.
 There are some adventure activities like rope climbing, rappelling, etc. Tourists can also dress up in Sikkimese traditional attire for photo opportunities here.

-Being a hilly state, the views from the waterfall area is also nice subject to weather conditions.
+Being a hilly state, the views from the waterfall area is also a nice subject to weather conditions.
 In local language ‘Bak’ means forest and ‘thang’ means meadow or place.
 The natural spring water source of this falls originates from the dense vegetation above this site which is preserved as a Smriti Ban by the Forest Department.
 You can stop by for 15-20 minutes here to enjoy nature.

 Video of Bakthang Waterfalls

 Watch this short video of Bakthang Waterfalls in HD mode for best effect.

 It is also known as Ban Jhakri waterfalls.
 Banjhakri Falls is a perennial Waterfalls.
 The water cascades down in stages over the rocks from the springs in the higher reaches.
 The height of the waterfall is estimated to be about 100 ft.
 The direct plunge fall appears to be about 40 to 50 ft.
 It is located in a landscaped park about 7 km’s from Gangtok town.

 Around the waterfalls, gardens have been beautifully landscaped and adorned with ethnic sculptures and figurines depicting Jhakri culture.
 The figurines in the park illustrate rituals, some healing ceremonies, and others the induction process in the life of a shaman.